-- 6.1 The principal objective of the Audit and Assurance Service is to provide the Council with an independent and objective opinion on the Council's control environment. - 6.2 The Audit and Assurance Service should play a key role in shaping the ethics and standards of the Council and where appropriate, act as a catalyst for change and improvement. - 6.3 The scope of internal audit work will cover all the Council's activities and encompass both the financial and non-financial aspects of the control environment.
-This includes activities undertaken in partnership with other organisations where assurance will be sought in accordance with agreed protocols including access rights. - 6.4 Internal audit work comprises an independent and objective review of the control environment.
-The key elements of the control environment include: - (a) Establishing and monitoring the achievement of the organisation's objectives - (b) The facilitation of policy and decision making ensuring compliance with established policies, procedures, laws and regulations - including how risk management is embedded in the activity of the council, how leadership is given to the risk management process, and how staff are trained or equipped to manage risk in a way appropriate to their authority and duties - (c) Ensuring the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which the council's functions are exercised, having regard to a combination of economy, efficiency and effectiveness - (d) The financial management of the Council and the reporting of financial management - (e) The performance management of the Council and the reporting of performance management. - 6.5 The Council's assurance and performance management framework will be taken into consideration when determining the work of Internal
+- 7.1 The main objective of the Audit and Assurance Service is to provide the Council with an independent and objective opinion on the Council's control environment. - 7.2 The Audit and Assurance Service should play a key role in shaping the ethics and standards of the Council and where appropriate, act as a catalyst for change and improvement. - 7.3 The scope of internal audit work will cover all the Council's activities and encompass both the financial and non-financial aspects of the control environment.
+This includes activities undertaken in partnership with other organisations where assurance will be sought in accordance with agreed protocols including access rights. - 7.4 Internal audit work comprises an independent and objective review of the control environment.
+The key elements of the control environment include:

-Audit.
-The key elements of the assurance and performance management framework are:
+- (a) Establishing and monitoring the achievement of the organisation's objectives - (b) The facilitation of policy and decision making ensuring compliance with established policies, procedures, laws and regulations - including how risk management is embedded in the activity of the council, how leadership is given to the risk management process, and how staff are trained or equipped to manage risk in a way appropriate to their authority and duties - (c) Ensuring the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which the council's functions are exercised, having regard to a combination of economy, efficiency and effectiveness - (d) The financial management of the Council and the reporting of financial management - (e) The performance management of the Council and the reporting of performance management. - 7.5 The Council's assurance and performance management framework will be taken into consideration when determining the work of Internal Audit.
+The key elements of the assurance and performance management framework are: - Risk management both at the strategic and operational levels - The monitoring of key Council objectives and targets by the Corporate Leadership Team - Business planning the identification and monitoring of key business targets by individual services - Self-assessments by managers of the operation of controls for which they are responsible - Reviews by External Audit - Reviews by other external agencies - Scrutiny reviews - Previous work of Internal Audit and the Accounts and Audit Committee. - 7.6 Particular attention will be devoted to any aspects of the control environment affected by significant changes within the organisation's risk environment. - 7.7 The Audit and Assurance Manager will also make a provision, in the scope of Internal Audit's work, to form an opinion where key systems are operated by the Council on behalf of other bodies or other bodies are operating key systems on behalf of the Council. - 7.8 Where the Council works in partnership with other organisations, the role of Internal Audit will be defined on an individual basis. - 7.9 The Audit and Assurance Manager will give an opinion on the operation of the Council's control environment in the annual Head of Internal Audit report.

-- Risk management both at the strategic and operational levels - The monitoring of key Council objectives and targets by the Corporate Management Team - Business planning the identification and monitoring of key business targets by individual services - Self-assessments by managers of the operation of controls for which they are responsible - Reviews by External Audit - Reviews by other external agencies - Scrutiny reviews - Previous work of Internal Audit and the Accounts and Audit Committee. - 6.6 Particular attention will be devoted to any aspects of the control environment affected by significant changes within the organisation's risk environment. - 6.7 The Audit and Assurance Manager will also make a provision, in the scope of Internal Audit's work, to form an opinion where key systems are operated by the Council on behalf of other bodies operating key systems on behalf of the Council. - 6.8 Where the Council works in partnership with other organisations, the role of Internal Audit will be defined on an individual basis. - 6.9 The Audit and Assurance Manager will give an opinion on the operation of the Council's control environment in the annual internal audit report. - 6.10 The Audit and Assurance Service will also take a lead role in supporting the work of the Accounts and Audit Committee.
-This will include co-ordinating the Committee's work programme in agreement with Committee Members and supporting the Committee to report on its work undertaken.
+7.10 The Audit and Assurance Service will also take a lead role in supporting the work of the Accounts and Audit Committee.
+This will include co-ordinating the committee's work programme in agreement with committee members and supporting the committee to report on its work undertaken.

-7 Fraud and Corruption
+8. Fraud and Corruption